yifenghuang/Advanced-Lane-Lines/writeup_template.md

 ![alt text][image7]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of HSL and gradient thresholds to generate a binary image (thresholding steps at cell no.3 and cell no.4 in the ipython notebook).  first I convet image to HSL space and apply a thresholded to S channel. and in cell no.4 I use sobel x and threshold x gradient to get the final thresholded binary image which is look like this:
+I used a combination of HSL and gradient thresholds to generate a binary image (thresholding steps at cell no.3 and cell no.4 in the ipython notebook).  first I convet image to HSL space and apply a thresholded to S channel and L channel. and in cell no.4 I use sobel x and threshold x gradient to get the final thresholded binary image which is look like this:
 ![alt text][image8]

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.